Dunrossness: Archaeology

+Bothwell and the Pelican

+After the battle of Carberry Hill in 1567, James Hepburn, 4th Earl of Bothwell came to Dunrossness and talked with the official Olave Sinclair at the house at Brow.
+Bothwell bargained for a ship with a merchant from Bremen called Gerdt Hemeling, and took his ship, the Pelican, to Denmark.

+Residents and visitors

 Dunrossness is associated with a number of eminent people, such as Haldane Burgess, George Stewart, Sir Herbert J.C.
 Grierson, Jenny Gilbertson, Elizabeth Balneaves as well as that symbol of providence Betty Mouat.
 The author Sir Walter Scott visited Dunrossness in 1814 and wrote the novel The Pirate, which is set mostly in the Parish.
 Robert Stevenson built Shetland's first lighthouse at Sumburgh Head in 1821, and his son Thomas Stevenson and his grandson, the author Robert Louis Stevenson, visited the Shetland lighthouses and Fair Isle in 1870.